GodPepe7/asb-auto-subs/README.md

 # ASB Auto Subs

 A small chrome extension using the jimaku.cc API to automatically download japanese subtitles of the anime episode you are currently watching.
 Works on hianime.to, animesuge.to and more if needed.
+Intended to be used in combination with ASB Player to insert the subtitles into the video

 https://github.com/user-attachments/assets/b4f83acc-35f7-41b3-b687-2baa42a84b26